 - The game requires the controller and you can purchase a compatible one on eBay or Aliexpress.
 Just look for a "Ring Fit Controller".

 In theory, these steps would allow someone to end up with a functional (albeit illegal) digital copy of the game.
-If you decide to go with this route, please do buy the original physical copy of the game when it becomes available to support the developer.
+If you decide to go this route, please do buy the original physical copy of the game when it becomes available to support the developer.

 Get fit.
 Get Ring Fit.